RTEMS/rtems-docs/c-user/key_concepts.rst

 sixteen bits form an identifier within a particular object type.
 This identifier, called the object index, ranges in value from 1 to the maximum number of objects configured for this object type.

+None of the fields in an object id may be zero except for the special case of RTEMS_SELF to indicate the currently running thread.

 Object ID Description
 ---------------------